Indonesia–Israel relations

-Indonesia and Israel have no formal diplomatic ties due to the indirect tensions resulting from the decades-long Israeli-Palestinian conflict, although they maintain quiet trade, tourism and, security contacts.
+Indonesia and Israel have no formal diplomatic ties due to the indirect tensions resulting from the decades-long Israeli–Palestinian conflict, although they maintain quiet trade, tourism, and security contacts.
 In 2012, Indonesia spoke of upgrading relations with Israel and opening a consulate in Ramallah, but this agreement was never implemented.

 Relations between the two countries have worsened since the 2023 Gaza war, especially when Israel attacked and occupied an Indonesian hospital in Gaza.
 It was reported that this increased Indonesia's support for Palestine.
-On September 2025, President Prabowo Subianto, declared during a speech at the UNGA "... we must also recognize and guarantee the safety and security of Israel".
-On 13 October 2025, it was reported that he will visit Israel.

-As Indonesia is working towards accession to the Organization for Economic Co-operation and Development (OECD), Israeli media reported that Indonesia has committed to establishing diplomatic ties with Israel for the first time.
+As Indonesia is working towards accession to the Organization for Economic Co-operation and Development (OECD), Israeli media reported in 2024 that Indonesia has committed to establishing diplomatic ties with Israel for the first time.
 The OECD Secretary-General, Mathias Cormann, confirmed that Indonesia must establish diplomatic relations with all OECD member countries before any decision on its admission to the OECD is made.
-However, the Indonesian Government denied reports of any plan to develop diplomatic ties with Israel before any two-state solution is made and confirmed its support for Palestine's independence.
+However, the Indonesian government denied reports of any plan to develop diplomatic ties with Israel before any two-state solution is made and confirmed its support for Palestine's independence.